-- Best relaxing tea to help you sleep: Adagio Teas Daydream
+- Best valerian tea to help you sleep: Celestial Seasonings Sleepytime Extra

-- Best sweet tea to help you sleep: The Republic of Tea Get Some ZZZ’s
+- Best red tea to help you sleep: The Republic of Tea Get Some ZZZ’s

-- Best decaffeinated tea to help you sleep: Taylors of Harrogate Yorkshire Tea Bedtime Brew
+- Best dessert-like tea to help you sleep: Taylors of Harrogate Yorkshire Tea Bedtime Brew

 Trouble falling asleep isn’t uncommon, especially during times of increased stress.
 Bedtime teas blend specific herbs to help you defeat insomnia naturally, so they make a great option if you prefer to avoid medicinal sleep aids.

-If you’ve graduated from sleepytime tea and need something with a little more relaxation potential, try the seven teas listed below to fall asleep faster and sleep soundly.
+If you’ve graduated from chamomile tea and need something with a little more relaxation potential, try the six teas listed below to fall asleep faster and sleep soundly.

 We considered plenty of relaxing bedtime blends to create our final list of recommendations.
 Here’s how we decided which teas to include:

 - Ingredients.
 You can’t make a good bedtime tea without the right components.
-We only selected teas without caffeine, of course, but we also looked for blends featuring ingredients sure to summon the Sandman.
+We only selected teas without caffeine, of course, but we also looked for blends featuring ingredients sure to evoke sleepiness.